 “I watched what my dad and Bill Colson did for years and I feel it’s about providing those services and carrying it forward.
 Those are all the values that drive the team at Lenity Architecture as well as the people we surround ourselves with.
 I was bred with those values.
 I live and breathe them and strive to carry on that tradition.”

 Marcus attended CCC for nearly two years and aced the architectural classes.
 He realized he’d been doing all this since he was ten-years-old with his father and the classes became redundant.
 He decided to move to California where he worked in the oil fields as a derrick hand.
 After six hard months of 12-14 hour days in the heat doing dangerous work, he decided to try that architecture thing out again.
 He was 20 and began working for a California architecture firm where he was in charge of a group of staff ages 25-40.
 Marcus returned to Oregon in 1990 and after many years doing what he loved with the same people that inspired him from the beginning, Marcus founded Lenity Architecture with Kristin Newland and Dan Roach.

 Today Marcus oversees all aspects of construction administration, including designs, construction documents, construction and client relations.
 He interacts with the team during the pre-planning and construction phases for technical oversight, estimating and value engineering.
 With over 30 years of construction experience and with 25 years focused on commercial architecture and senior living facilities, his detailed and efficient construction administration and an all hands on deck approach are the driving influence behind every project at Lenity Architecture.
-Marcus is a license architect in Arizona and Colorado.
+Marcus is a license architect in Arizona, Colorado, Maine, Maryland, and Washington.